Brighton Hippodrome: 1900s—1930s: Circus and variety theatre

+Postwar: concerts and bingo

 After World War II, the popularity of variety theatre waned, and the new practice of centralised booking of productions by an agency in London meant that the tastes of Brighton audiences were not specifically catered for: the venue typically received shows that had toured around the country and had no local connection.
-The Hippodrome accordingly hosted variety shows starring such stars as Petula Clark in 1958 as well as concerts and other large-scale events: concerts by The Beatles (part of their 1964 World Tour) and The Rolling Stones (on their 4th British Tour 1964) in October 1964.
+The Hippodrome accordingly hosted variety shows starring such stars as Petula Clark in 1958 as well as concerts and other large-scale events: concerts by the Beatles (part of their 1964 World Tour) and the Rolling Stones (on their 4th British Tour 1964) in October 1964.
 This could not stop the decline, though, and on 22 November 1964 the theatre was closed.
 Brighton Corporation considered acquisition but the idea lapsed.
 In 1966 it was converted into a short-lived television and film studio.
 In 1967, it was turned into a Mecca Bingo hall; the conversion work included the insertion of a raised floor above the stage and through the proscenium arch.
 Mecca was bought by the Rank Organisation in 1990.